SAIC, Inc. (NYSE:SAI) Investor Lawsuit Deadline on April 23

 Investors with a substantial investment in SAIC, Inc. (NYSE:SAI) shares between April 11, 2007 and September 1, 2011, should get active before the Deadline that is coming up on April 23, 2012 and should contact the Shareholders Foundation at mail(at)shareholdersfoundation.com or call +1(858) 779 - 1554.

-According to the complaint filed in the U.S. District Court for the Southern District of New York the plaintiff alleges on behalf of purchasers of SAIC, Inc. (NYSE:SAI) common stock during the period between April 11, 2007 and September 1, 2011, that SAIC, Inc. and certain of its officers and directors violated the Securities Exchange Act of 1934.
-Specifically, the plaintiff alleges that between April 11, 2007 and September 1, 2011 defendants issued materially false and misleading statements regarding SAIC’s financial performance and future prospects.
+According to the complaint filed in the U.S. District Court for the Southern District of New York the plaintiff alleges on behalf of purchasers of SAIC, Inc. (NYSE:SAI) plaintiff alleges that between April 11, 2007 and September 1, 2011 defendants issued materially false and misleading statements regarding SAIC’s financial performance and future prospects.

 Since 2000, SAIC, Inc has developed and implemented an automated timekeeping and workforce management system ("CityTime") for certain agencies of the City of New York.

-In May 2011 an indictment was unsealed against a former project manager for SAIC and another criminal complaint was filed against a former SAIC employee.
+On May 26, 2011, an indictment was unsealed against a former project manager for SAIC.
+The indictment against project manager alleged that he received more than $5 million in illegal kickbacks.
+Another former SAIC employee, who was the chief systems engineer on the project, has pleaded guilty to wire-fraud conspiracy, wire fraud, and money-laundering conspiracy.
+On May 27, 2011, another criminal complaint was filed against a former SAIC employee over allegations that the former employee conspired to defraud the City into extending the duration and overpaying for the CityTime project.
+The former employee allegedly received kickbacks totaling $5.6 million.
+On June 2, 2011, SAIC disclosed in a regulatory filing the criminal investigation by the U.S. Attorney for the Southern District of New York and revealed new details of its internal investigation of the Citytime project.

-In June 2, 2011, SAIC disclosed a criminal investigation by the U.S. Attorney for the Southern District of New York and revealed new details of its internal investigation of the Citytime project.
+Then on July 1, 2011, SAIC Inc disclosed that on June 29, 2011, SAIC Inc received a letter from Mayor Bloomberg which requested that SAIC Inc reimburse the city for the approximately $600 million paid by the city to SAIC Inc. for CityTime and the cost of investigating and remediating the CityTime program.

-In July 2011, SAIC Inc received a letter from Mayor Bloomberg which requested that SAIC Inc reimburse the city for the approximately $600 million paid by the city to SAIC Inc. for CityTime and the cost of investigating and remediating the CityTime program.
+On August 31, 2011, SAIC Inc. disclosed financial results for the quarter ended July 31, 2011 that were materially lower than expected by analysts.
+Among other things, SAIC Inc. also announced that it materially lowered its financial guidance for fiscal 2012 revenue and earnings.

-In October SAIC Inc disclosed thatthe employment of several senior officers at SAIC Inc was terminated due to failures of management with respect to the CityTime program.
+Then on October 24, 2011, SAIC Inc disclosed in a filing with the SEC that, among other things, the employment of several senior officers at SAIC Inc was terminated due to failures of management with respect to the CityTime program.

 Shares of SAIC, Inc. (NYSE:SAI) fell from over $17.50 per share in May 2011 to as low as $11.26 per share in November 2011.

-Those who purchased shares SAIC, Inc. (NYSE:SAI) have certain options and should contact the Shareholders Foundation.
+Those who purchased shares SAIC, Inc. (NYSE:SAI) have certain options and t should contact the Shareholders Foundation.

 Contact: